Biomolecular Engineering and Bioinformatics

 Information for Transfers

-Transfer students need to have completed eight transferable courses that count towards the major, with a GPA in those courses of 2.8 or better.
+Transfer students need to have completed eight transferable courses that count toward the major, with a GPA in those courses of 2.8 or better.
 However, students are recommended to complete at least ten transferable courses prior to transfer, as they may otherwise have difficulty finishing in a timely fashion.

 Students may satisfy the bioethics requirement if they have completed a suitable ethics course at their community college, even if the course does not articulate to BME 80G.